That dollar metric results from a 108.1% acceleration from $7.6 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Mongolia has highly positive net exports in the international trade particularly for coal and crude petroleum oil.
+Mongolia has highly positive net exports in the international trade historically for coal and crude petroleum oil.
 In turn, these cashflows indicate Mongolia’s strong competitive advantages under the mineral fuels-related product category.

 Products Causing Mongolia’s Worst Trade Deficits